Skip to main content

 On the Portal, this information is displayed as follows:

-The line chart (Figure 1, #1) shows up to 12 months throughout which your analysis capacity has been active.
-The black line represents the total analysis capacity for your organization, while the green line displays the amount of Flex quota.
+On the chart, the black line represents the total analysis capacity for your organization, while the green line displays the amount of Flex quota.
 The dark purple area shows how much of the analysis capacity is used only by the Portal.
-If you're also using CLI, the lighter area shows the overall usage for both products per month.
+If you're also using the CLI, the light purple area shows the overall usage for both products per month.
 This gives you a better insight into your organization's analysis capacity consumption habits.

-The Analysis Capacity progress bar (Figure 1, #2) shows the amount of used capacity and visually represents how much of the analysis capacity your organization has left until the limit is reached.
-If you're using both CLI and Portal, the first part of the bar shows the used capacity for the CLI and the second part for the Portal.
-In case you're working with one product and not the other, the bar always shows 0 for the product you do not use.
+The Analysis Capacity progress bar next to the chart shows the amount of used capacity and visually represents how much of the analysis capacity your organization has left until the limit is reached.
+If you're using both CLI and Portal, the first part of the bar shows the used capacity for the CLI (in GB) and the second part for the Portal (in GB).
+In case you're working with one product and not the other, the bar always shows 0 GB for the product you do not use.

-The Portal Download Capacity progress bar (Figure 1, #3) indicates how much of the capacity designated for downloads your organization has left until the limit is reached.
+The Portal Download Capacity progress bar below indicates how much of the capacity designated for downloads your organization has left until the limit is reached.
 The download capacity is separate from Analysis Capacity and cannot be divided between products or groups.

 Policy Configurationโ€‹